samlyme/afrl/README.md

 ### Riotu Labs

 The `riotu-labs.py` script downloads usable `.csv` files directly into `data/clean/riotu-labs`.
-The format is already correct.
+The format is already correct and usable.

+### Generated trajectories

+The `generate_random_trajectories.py` script generates random trajectories and requires some extract parameters.
+Learn more by reading the code.

 ## Things done